 Bench Trials.
 Before or during a bench trial, the parties may submit proposed findings of fact and conclusions of law.

 Redirect.
-Redirect examination shall be permitted only upon a showing of good cause.
+Redirect examination may be permitted upon a showing of good cause.

 Submission of Jury Instructions.
 The parties must confer in an attempt to agree on all jury instructions.
 The parties must submit joint, proposed jury instructions prior to the final pre-trial conference.
 If the parties are unable to agree on all instructions, they shall submit, in a single filing, the agreed-upon instructions, instructions proposed by the plaintiff, instructions proposed by the defendants, and any responses to the disputed instructions.

 Multiple Counsel.
 Multiple counsel representing one party may not each perform separate parts of a single advocacy function in Court.
-For instance, when a party is represented by multiple counsel, a single lawyer must handle the entirety of the opening statement for that party.
+For instance, when a party is represented by multiple counsel, a single lawyer must handle the entire opening statement for that party.
 Each witness must also be examined by a single attorney for each party.

 Proper Use of Jury Time.
 Counsel should attempt to raise evidentiary problems before or after the trial day, or during the break, to avoid jury down time.